 Each year up to three Early Career Teaching Awards may be conferred.

-- Candidates should have held an academic position (at least Level B) for no longer than a total of 60 active months, not necessarily continuous, at the time of the closing date for nominations.
+- Candidates should have held an academic position (at least Level B) for no longer than a total of 60 active months (not necessarily continuous in the event of career disruptions) at the time of the closing date for nominations.
+A career disruption involves a prolonged interruption to a Candidate’s ability to work, either due to absence or partial return to work as a result of illness or carer’s duties.

 2. Judging criteria